 There are two choke points in Saudia Arabia for Saudi Oil -- Abqaiq and Ras Tanura.
 Abqaiq is located just north of the Ghawar oil field and processes 46% of Saudi oil.
 From Abqaiq, the oil is shipped to Ras Tanura on the Persian Gulf where it is loaded into oil tankers for shipment around the world.

 Sea Island Platform #4, the largest offshore loading platform in the world, is located at Ras Tanura.
-If either or both of these facilities were damaged for any length of time, it would severely damage the American economy. $4/gallon gasoline that we had in the summers of 2008 and 2011 would look like the good old days.
+If either or both of these facilities were damaged for any length of time, it would severely damage the American economy. $6-7/gallon gasoline as California is seeing in mid-summer 2022 will end up looking like the price of the good old days.

 5 million barrels of oil per day come down that 300 foot wide peninsula, 50% of Saudi oil production.
 For the U.S. economy to depend on 300 feet of sand to protect us is a totally misguided policy especially in light of the tensions between Saudi Arabia and Iran.